smsadeqrohani/12mvp/DESIGN.md

 - ✅ Test on mobile devices
 - ✅ Use layout components (PageContainer, PageHeader, etc.)
 - ✅ Import utilities from `lib/utils` for validation/formatting
+- ✅ Add loading states to all async operations
+- ✅ Wrap components with ErrorBoundary for error handling
+- ✅ Use skeleton screens for better perceived performance
+- ✅ Use lazy loading for routes to optimize bundle size
+- ✅ Wrap lazy components with Suspense boundaries

 ### DON'Ts ❌